 Calling all confectionary lovers, rain can’t dampen the spirit for a totally unique and dare we say SWEET adventure!
 Our Sweet Treat Trail is perfect for a rainy day pick me up with stops to shop and treats to tempt throughout the Hershey and Harrisburg region!
 Pop in to small, family-owned bakeries, try locally churned ice cream in creative flavors, and delight in chocolate-covered EVERYTHING (Homemade marshmallows!
 Potato Chips!
 Even Bacon!)

 It’s all chocolate, all the time at Hershey’s Chocolate World.
 Hershey’s Chocolate Tour shows guests how they make their famous milk chocolate, from cocoa bean to candy wrapper.
-There's no shortage of chocolate samples and tastings, so indulge in Hershey's Unwrapped, a chocolate tasting journey, or Create Your Own Candy Bar activity!
-The whole family can enjoy the 4D Chocolate Movie, featuring stunning digital animation, special effects, and more than 100 story variations.
+There's no shortage of chocolate samples and tastings, so indulge in Hershey's Unwrapped, a chocolate tasting journey, or Create Your Own Candy Bar activity.

 Work up an appetite or walk off lunch at Tanger Outlets Hershey while you browse 60 stores, like Polo Ralph Lauren, Under Armour, Coach, Banana Republic, Adidas and Gap Outlet.
 You’ll only get wet when you run your shopping bags to the car so you can go back for more!